 - 20. The board is encouraged to employ a sufficient number of certified school counselors to maintain a student/counselor ratio of 250 to 1 by July 1, 1990.
-Each counselor shall spend at least 75% of his work time in direct contact with students and shall maintain a record of such time; - 21.
-To make available to students vocational and career counseling and to establish 5 special career counseling days for students and parents.
+Each counselor shall spend at least 75% of his work time in direct contact with students and shall maintain a record of such time: - 21.
+To make available to students vocational and career counseling and to establish 5 special career counseling for days students and parents.
 On these days representatives of local businesses and industries shall be invited to the school campus and shall inform students of career opportunities available to them in the various businesses and industries.
 Special consideration shall be given to counseling minority students as to career opportunities available to them in various fields.
-For the purposes of this paragraph, minority student means a person who is any of the following: - (a) American Indian or Alaska Native (a person having origins in any of the original peoples of North and South America, including Central America, and who maintains tribal affiliation or community attachment). - (b) Asian (a person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, but not limited to, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam). - (c) Black or African American (a person having origins in any of the black racial groups of Africa).
-Terms such as "Haitian" or "Negro" can be used in addition to "Black or African American".
+For the purposes of this paragraph, minority student means a person who is any of the following: - (a) American Indian or Alaska Native (a person having origins in any of the original peoples of North and South America, including Central America, and who maintains tribal affiliation or community attachment). - (b) Asian (a person having origins in any of the original peoples of the Far East, Southeast Asia, or the

+1 Indian subconti nent, includir ng, b out n not 1 imited to, 2 Cambodia a, China, India, , Japan, Korea a, Mal Laysia , Pakis tan, 3 the Phil Lippine Is lands, Thailan d, and l Viet nam).

-- (d) Hispanic or Latino (a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race). - (e) Native Hawaiian or Other Pacific Islander (a person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands).
+- (c) Black or African American (a person having origins in any of the black racial groups of Africa).
+Terms such as "Haitian" or "Negro" can be used in addition to "Black or African American". - (d) Hispanic or Latino (a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race). - (e) Native Hawaiian or Other Pacific Islander (a person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands).